NickRoss/2025-Data-24100/class_notes/15_testing_part_2.md

 ## Structure of docker-compose.yml

 - A `docker-compose.yml` file defines services, networks, and volumes.
-- Here's a basic example:
+- Here's the actual example from `lecture_examples/16_compose/docker-compose.yml`:

 ```yaml
 services: